SciTools/iris/docs/src/installing.rst

 .. note::

-  The ``--force`` option is used when creating the environment, but first removes any previously existing ``iris-dev`` environment of the same name beforehand.
+  The ``--force`` option, used when creating the environment, first removes any previously existing ``iris-dev`` environment of the same name.
 This is particularly useful when rebuilding your environment due to a change in requirements.

 The ``requirements/ci/iris.yml`` file defines the Iris development conda environment *name* and all the relevant *top level* `conda-forge` package